MISP/misp-website/content/tools.md

 * [misp42splunk](https://github.com/remg427/misp42splunk) - A Splunk app to use one or more MISP in background. misp42splunk is also [available in splunkbase](https://splunkbase.splunk.com/app/4335/#/details).
 * [MISP-IOC-Validator](https://github.com/tom8941/MISP-IOC-Validator/) validates the format of the different IOC from MISP and to remove false positive by comparing these IOC to existing known false positive.
 * [misp-extractor](https://github.com/00gxd14g/misp-extractor) - Connects to a MISP instance and retrieves attributes of specific types src-ip,dst-ip,url,domain The retrieved attributes are then written to separate files.
+* [misp-to-sentinel (Azure Function)](https://github.com/zolderio/misp-to-sentinel/) - Azure Function to export MISP intel to Azure Sentinel
+* [misp-to-sentinel (on MISP server)](https://www.misp-project.org/2023/04/03/MISP-Sentinel.html/) - The MISP to Azure / Sentinel integration allows you to upload indicators from MISP to Microsoft Sentinel.
+It relies on PyMISP to get indicators from MISP and an Azure App and Threat Intelligence Data Connector in Azure.
 * [eCrimeLabs MISP Purge Events tool](https://github.com/eCrimeLabs/MISP-PurgeEvents) A python script to perform cleanup of old or unwanted events, including Blacklisted Events.
 * [misp-takedown](https://github.com/rommelfs/misp-takedown) - A curses-style interface for automatic takedown notification based on MISP events.
 * [misp-scraper](https://github.com/cudeso/misp-scraper) -  A web scraper to create MISP events and reports